 is madonna held to different standards because of her age?

-The icon suffered a barrage of online abuse over her revealing outfit at The Met Gala - is ageism at play?
+The icon suffered a barrage of online abuse over her revealing outfit at The Met Gala.
+Is agism at play?

-It's not the first time that Madonna has been criticised for her refusal to dress and behave age-appropriately.
-A well-documented snog with Canadian rapper Drake last year saw her branded 'gross' and a 'grandma', whereas her X-rated tour outfits led to a scathing Daily Mail article back in 2012 which labelled her 'undignified' and, basically, old enough to know better.
-To criticise these displays of sexuality is to miss the point entirely - after all, this is the same woman that released a pornographic coffee table book and used to habitually masturbate with a crucifix on stage.
+It's not the first time that Madonna has been criticized for her refusal to dress and behave age-appropriately.
+A well-documented snog with Canadian rapper Drake last year saw her branded 'gross' and a 'grandma,' whereas her X-rated tour outfits led to a scathing Daily Mail article back in 2012 which labelled her 'undignified' and, basically, old enough to know better.
+To criticize these displays of sexuality is to miss the point entirely -- after all, this is the same woman that released a pornographic coffee table book and used to habitually masturbate with a crucifix on stage.

 Although her Met Gala look may be less controversial than full-frontal photography and blatant blasphemy, the look seemed to kick up just as much of a fuss, and thus the star took to Instagram to fight her corner.
 Alongside a selfie, Madonna posted a lengthy caption which argued that "the fact that people actually believe a woman is not allowed to express her sexuality and be adventurous past a certain age is proof that we still live in an ageist and sexist society."
 She's right.
 Other celebrities left little to the imagination; Karlie Kloss' dress featured cut-outs that left it barely there, Beyoncé went full-length latex and Lady Gaga wore no trousers.

 The stereotypical ideal of female beauty is still shockingly narrow, and women that aren't seen to meet these ideals are often crucified for daring to flaunt their sex appeal.